dangle0905/Document-Tag-Parser/README.md

 2. Commands not being recognized: some commands in the virtual environment require `python -m` first, such as in step 2.2.
 3. For instances where an error occurs on start up, and the console window flashes for a brief second, open cmd and use:
     1.  > `cmd /k program_name.py`
 2. Even after installing all necessary packages, errors where packages are not found while running the app may occur.
-If all else fails, reach out to Luke.
+If all else fails, reach out to Luke or Dang.